Voltage Drop on Long Feeder Runs in 480V 3-Phase Systems

 - Load Balancing: In a three-phase system, ensuring that the load is distributed as evenly as possible across all three phases is crucial for maintaining system stability and preventing voltage imbalances.

 - Boosting Source Voltage: In some cases, a transformer with multiple taps can be used to slightly increase the source voltage to compensate for the anticipated drop over a very long run.
+This requires careful design and coordination with protection settings.

 Primary Sources